aerian-studios/modern-js-workshop/week06/readme.md

 const twentySeven = calculateCube(three);
 ```

-Okay done, now take your hands off the keyboard and walk away.
-Now we've got a
+Okay done, now take your hands off the keyboard and walk away; now we have a
 more generic function that allows us to calculate cubes against any number and
 we can now also calculate base numbers should we need to...
 Your application
 just got more extensible, more testable and more reusable, and it is easy to
 read.
 What more do you want?

-Well, I did say that you could treat these fancy pure functions as if they were
+Well, seeing as you asked.
+I did say that you could treat these fancy pure functions as if they were
 the value they returned... `caculateBaseFromSquare(9)` always returns `3`.
 Every
 time.
 So if you wanted to you could do this: